Military Service Personnel

 Whether you are a veteran or an active duty military service member, being a college student offers some unique challenges.
 Counseling and Wellness Services is here to offer resource information, referral information as well as support in navigating the world of higher education.
-Please stop in, send an email or set up a time to meet with Chad Cook, Director of Military & Veteran Services, in order to see how we can better support you!
+Please stop in, send an email or visit UIU's Military and Veterans Service Center, in order to see how we can better support you!
 Please see the online resources and their links that support Vets, their families and the campus community.
 Please see the below list of online resources specific to veterans and active duty military personal, but also see the Online Resources for further resources regarding specific issues such as depression, and PTSD.

 US Department of Veterans Affairs: Web site offering a variety of support services and resources for veterans, active military personnel and their families.